ibm-cloud-docs/openshift/openshift_users.md

 If you want to remove specific permissions for a user, you can remove individual access policies that have been assigned to the user.
 {: shortdesc}

-Before you begin, [ensure that the user's infrastructure credentials are not used to set the API key or for the `ibmcloud oc credential-set` command](#removing).
+Before you begin, [ensure that the user's infrastructure credentials are not used to set the API key or for the `ibmcloud oc credential set` command](#removing).
 After verification, you can remove:
 * [a user from an access group](#remove_access_group)
 * [a user's {{site.data.keyword.cloud_notm}} IAM platform and associated RBAC permissions](#remove_iam_rbac)
 * [a user's custom RBAC permissions](#remove_custom_rbac)